paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 ## Digitising Cassette Tapes

 ><span style="color:DarkBlue">
 >**Note:** Avoid internet browsing and any activity over the network during digitisation *(these activities can cause interference, which may result in digital clips and unwanted errors in the signal)*.
-Avoid using mobile phones or other mobile devices (better yet, turn them off), including close wi-fi transmitters, and as a precaution, close any programs other than WaveLab during recording of audio.
+Avoid using mobile phones or other mobile devices (better yet, turn them off or leave them outside of the studio), including close wi-fi transmitters, and as a precaution, close any programs other than WaveLab during the digitising process.
 ></span>